-Minn.
+N.C.
+DEDOCKTODIEC OF BUDLIC FUNDS AND T 7 7 1 Minn.
 Stat.
-DEPOSITORIES OF PUBLIC FUNDS AND Wankmanan Section PUBLIC INVESTMENTS Yes No Workpaper Reference § 118A.09, subd.
+Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference Section FUBLIC INVESTIMENTS 168 INO Reference § 118A.09, subd.
 3 C. Did the total amount invested in equities not exceed 15 percent of the sum of: 1. unassigned cash; 2. cash equivalents; 3. deposits; and 4. investments, based on the most recent audited statement of net position, which must be compliant and audited pursuant to governmental accounting and auditing standards?
 Note: Once the value of equity investments reaches or exceeds the 15 percent cap, no further funds may be invested in equities. § 118A.09, subd.
 4 D. Prior to investing in equities, did the county board adopt a resolution that included the following statements: 1. the county board understands that the equity investments have a risk of loss, 2. the county board understands the types of funds being invested and the specific investments themselves, and 3. the county board certifies that all funds designated for investment by the State Board of Investment meet the requirements of Minn.
 Stat. § 118A.09 and the policies and procedures established by the State Board of Investment.
 Part VI.
-Broker Acknowledgement Certification T § 118A.04, subd.
+Broker Acknowledgement Certification Tart VI.
+Diokei Acknowledgement Certification § 118A.04, subd.
 9 A. Annually, prior to completing an initial investment transaction with each broker, did the county provide to that broker a written statement of investment restrictions?
 B. Did the broker acknowledge receipt of the investment restrictions and agree to handle the county's account in accordance with the restrictions?
-C. Did the county retain documentation of compliance with A and B above?
-Part VII.
-Audit Conclusion ast state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to depositories of public funds and investments. lwhet her the client has Conclusion: Conclusion.
+C. Did the county retain documentation of compliance with A and B above? , Part VII.
+Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to depositories of public funds and investments.